ADVERTISEMENT

 Simple Looping Bag

 I call this bag Most Venerable Thread bag; I also call it Almost Left Unfinished bag because all I could do was begin it.
-The project called A Treasure Pouch in Simple Looping follows Linda Ligon’s article “The Ubiquitous Loop” (PieceWork, January/February 1994).
+The project called A Treasure Pouch in Simple Looping follows Linda Ligon’s article “The Ubiquitous Loop” in PieceWork, January/February 1994.
 Determined to experience what Linda had described as “an airy gesture in thread” and supplied with a fine green thread of Irish waxed linen, I completed the small base of the pouch.
 Then editorial deadlines came, and the stalled project sat like a green-spoked sun until Jean Scorgie, then editor of Handwoven, finished it for me.
 I was overwhelmed when I received the finished necklace pouch with dangling beads, plump with brown rice and generosity.
 I still wear it with pleasure.

 Japanese Indigo-Dyed Bag